 Varazdin Cathedral: The Cathedral of St. Mary to Heaven Ascended is a Baroque church that was built in the 17th century.

-The Franciscan Church of St. John the Baptist: Built in 1650, the church is adorned in Baroque decor and has the tallest bell tower in Varazdin (54.5 meters).
+The Franciscan Church of St. John the Baptist: Built in 1650, the church is adorned in Baroque décor and has the tallest bell tower in Varazdin (54.5 meters).

 Varazdin and Trakoscan Castle Tours

-A better option – that includes an additional stop at the famous Croatian Trakoscan Castle – is an organized tour.
+Another option – that includes an additional stop at the famous Croatian Trakoscan Castle – is an organized tour.
 (There are no public transport routes to the Trakoscan Castle from Zagreb; so if you want to see the castle, it makes sense to combine it with another regional sight.)
 The small-group tour includes a guided walking tour of Varazdin (including the beautiful fortress and cemetery) and then continues to Trakoscan Castle just 25 miles away.
 See what other travelers say!

-#4 DAY TRIP FROM ZAGREB TO SAMOBOR
+#4 DAY TRIP FROM ZAGREB TO SAMOBOR, CROATIA

 Tucked in the hills near the Slovenia border directly west of Zagreb is Samobor.
 Although the small town is just a 30-minute bus ride from Zagreb, it seems much further away.
-The expansive main square, King Tomislav Square, is lined with cafes dishing out local delicacies and surrounded by historic buildings.
+The expansive King Tomislav Square, is lined with cafes dishing out local delicacies and surrounded by historic buildings.
 The yellow painted church, St. Anastasia, sits prominently across from the square on a hill with a clock tower ringing out the time.
 The Gradna stream rambles through town, encouraging visitors to do the same.

 Other things to do on a day trip to Samobor: get a taste of local favorites, Bermet and Kremsnite.
-Bermet, a local wine apertif, is a popular drink to enjoy on the main square.
-The locally famous Kremsnite is a vanilla custard cake (which is very similar to the famous cake in Lake Bled).
+Bermet, a local wine aperitif, is a popular drink to enjoy on the main square.
+The locally famous Kremsnite is a vanilla custard cake (which is similar to the famous cake in Lake Bled).

 How To Get To Samobor

 Being just 15 miles away, Samobor is an easy day trip from Zagreb via public bus.
-However, visitors who want a guided tour can take a half-day guided tour to the top sights.
+However, visitors who want a guided tour can take a half-day guided tour to the top Samobor sights.
 Find out more!

-#5 ZAGREB DAY TRIP TO KRAPINA
+#5 ZAGREB DAY TRIP TO KRAPINA, CROATIA

 Krapina Neanderthal Museum